Ranagol/js-workbench/readme.md

 # Description

 This is a primitive JS + html + CSS for learning and practising purpose.
+I simply learn JS with this app.
+Basic JS concepts.